49nord/rust-error-style/RULES.md

 ### Q2: How to include contextual information into errors?

-Another common problem is wanting to include more contextual information into an error:
+Another common problem is wanting to include more contextual information in an error:

 ```rust
 #[derive(Debug, Fail)]